Football Wide Receivers

 A wide receiver has different responsibilities based on the play design.
 Read below to learn about the responsibilities of wide receivers on running and passing plays.

 On a passing play, the receiver looks to get open on the field for a pass thrown by the quarterback.
 A completion is a pass that's caught.
 An incompletion is a pass that is not caught or a throw that goes out of bounds.
 Wide receivers are responsible for executing their routes correctly and catching the ball successfully, as well as running downfield to gain extra yards after the catch.

 On a running play, the receivers block opposing defenders while the running back tries to gain yards on the ground.
 Receivers will typically only carry the ball on running plays if there is a clear gap in the defensive line through which they can sprint.

 There are a few different traits that help separate average receivers from good receivers.
 Some of these traits include:

 - Good Hands

 - Exceptional Athletic Abilities (speed, strength, acceleration, jumping)

 - Good Chemistry with the Quarterback

 One of the most important factors if not the most important factor in determining how successful a receiver will be is the chemistry between the receiver and the quarterback.
-The quarterback ultimately decides which receiver is going to have a chance to make a play, and those who practice and get to know the quarterback's tendencies will have the best shot of being successful on the field.
-And with more practice, it becomes much easier for the quarterback to throw on certain routes when he knows exactly where the receiver will be when he goes through his progressions.
+The quarterback ultimately decides which receiver is going to have a chance to make a play, and those who practice and get to know the quarterback’s tendencies will have the best shot of being successful on the field.
+With more practice, it becomes much easier for the quarterback to throw on certain routes when he knows exactly where the receiver will be when he goes through his progressions.